ToddBoeker/email-privacy-framework/README.md

-    Generated in Google Account → Security → App passwords Required to sync your Gmail account email to Mozilla Thunderbird Your Gmail requires 2-factor authentication backup as a prequiste to releasing the 16-code
+    Generated in Google Account → Security → App passwords Required to sync your Gmail account email to Mozilla Thunderbird Your Gmail requires 2-factor authentication backup as a prequiste to releasing the 16-code In the email-privacy-framework\tests\send_real_test.py file on lines 46 and 47 remove the placeholders YOUR_EMAIL = "c24439361@gmail.com" and APP_PASSWORD = "xxxx"
+    Now enter your gmail address on line 46 and your 16-code on line 47

 4. **Install in Thunderbird**

     Go to Add-ons page in Thunderbird
     Click gear icon → Install Add-on From File
-    When prompted, enter the 16-digit verification code
+    When prompted, enter the 16-digit verification 16-code